 Have you been searching for an alternative to alcohol-based tinctures?
 Maybe you like your remedies a little on the sweet side?

-A great solvent for preserving plant constituents without the use of alcohol, glycerine extracts are an excellent choice for administering herbal support to children or people with alcohol sensitivities.
+A great solvent for preserving plant constituents without the use of alcohol, glycerine extracts are also known as "glycerites" and make an excellent choice for administering herbal support to pets, children, or people with alcohol sensitivities. \$310/19 EGETABIER ILYCERINE cosmetic use